RX-M/web-public/course-pages/scrum/professional-scrum-with-kanban.md

 <!-- professional-scrum-with-kanban-->

-Professional ScrumTM with Kanban (PSK) is a 2-day course that teaches Scrum practitioners how to apply Kanban practices to their work.
+Professional ScrumTM with Kanban™ (PSK) is a 2-day course that teaches Scrum practitioners how to apply Kanban practices to their work.
 Through theory, case studies, and hands-on exercises, participants will understand the importance of transparency and flow as it pertains to the Scrum framework.

 Scrum is the defacto standard for how Agile teams work.
 Scrum exists only in its entirety and functions well as a container for other techniques and practices.
 Scrum Teams keep improving how they work, based on what they learn by inspecting and adapting on an ongoing basis.

 ### Delivery

-Professional ScrumTM with Kanban training is available for Instructor-Led (ILT) in-person/onsite training or Virtual Instructor-Led training (VILT) delivery; Open Enrollment options may be available.
+Professional Scrum™ with Kanban training is available for Instructor-Led (ILT) in-person/onsite training or Virtual Instructor-Led training (VILT) delivery; Open Enrollment options may be available.

 ### Who Should Attend